CapacitorSet/graph-coloring/DOCUMENTATION.md

 ## Overview

-The project is organized into parsers (`parse/`), solvers (`solve/`), and benchmarking utilities (`benchmark/`). `graph/` contains the data structure and some utility functions for storing graphs as an adjacency list; finally, `utils/PCVector.h` contains a queue that supports several producers and consumers, which is a common parallelization primitive.
+The project is organized into parsers (`parse/`), solvers (`solve/`), parallelization utilities (`utils/`), and benchmarking utilities (`benchmark/`).
+Finally, `graph/` contains the data structure and some utility functions for storing graphs as an adjacency list.

+### Parallelization primitives

+#### PCVector

+`PCVector` implements the common producer-consumer scheme.
+However, it has some differences with respect to the standard solution based on circular buffers:

+ - PCVector implements a queue of arbitrary length, so it does not have an `empty` semaphore.
+ - `stop()` is used to signal that there are no more items to be produced.
+This lets workers exit when the queue is empty.

+We note that PCVector may be used to build an efficient thread pool mechanism.
+This primitive is not exposed directly as it is not used elsewhere, but it forms the basis for the `onReceive` method: it maintains a pool of consumers with a given callback.

+#### RangeSplitter

+`RangeSplitter` is used to split a numeric range into equal parts, accounting for possible edge cases. `VectorSplitter` does the same with vectors, and returns a span for a given thread to work on (we imported the span-lite library to enable support for `std::span`).

 ### Graph representation